 New evidence is showing that climate change has reached a tipping point: melting Antarctic glaciers, rising waters, and changing temperatures are happening at such a rapid pace that they’re essentially irreversible, even if we make immediate changes.
 What does that mean for travel?
 Read on to learn how destinations and infrastructure are being impacted.

 Increasing Ocean Levels

 Two groups of scientists reported that a large portion of the West Antarctica ice sheet has begun to melt, and the process is now unstoppable.
-If the ice sheet continues to melt, it could affect further parts and ultimately increase sea level.
+If the ice sheet continues to melt, it could affect further parts of the continent and ultimately increase sea levels.

 According to the U.S. National Climate Assessment, sea levels could increase 1 to 4 feet by 2100.